 The purpose of the Company is the investment objective which is to generate a regular and attractive level of income with low asset value volatility.
 It seeks to do this by investing in a diversified portfolio of public and private debt instruments.
-Over the longer term, it is expected that the Company will be mainly invested in private debt instruments.
-This part of the portfolio may include Debt Instruments which are nominally quoted but are generally illiquid.
-The strategy that the Board follows in order to execute this is outlined in the Strategic Report on pages 4 to 7.
-More detail regarding how the Company considers the long-term sustainable success of the Company can be found in the Section 172 statement on page 15.
+The Company is mainly invested in private debt instruments.
+This part of the portfolio will generally include Debt Instruments which are nominally quoted but are generally illiquid.
+The strategy that the Board follows in order to execute this is outlined in the Strategic Report on pages 3 to 8.
+More detail regarding how the Company considers the long-term sustainable success of the Company can be found in the Section 172 statement on pages 27 to 31.